 Methadone Addiction and Abuse

-If you feel this is you, you should know the effects of meth and why it’s addictive.
-Meth might speed your body up and make you super energetic and focused, but at what cost?
+If you feel this is you, you should know the effects of methadone and why it’s addictive.
+Methadone mimics classical morphine-like effects include analgesia, euphoria, sedation, respiratory depression, decreased heart rate and physical dependence

 Signs of Methadone Use